Indos in pre-colonial history: Indo society

 Pre-colonial Indo culture dominated the European segment of society in the East Indies.
 This culture was heavily Eurasian i.e. hybrid in nature and even the most high ranking Dutch VOC officials were absorbed by it.
-Indo society was polygot and its first languages were Malay, Portugis and other creole languages, not Dutch.
+Indo society was polyglot and its first languages were Malay, Portugis and other creole languages, not Dutch.
 It was also matriarchal and most Europeans, even the VOC governor-generals would marry into Indo clans.
 Only by doing so they were able to obtain the necessary connections, patronage, and wealth.

 "Women based clans absorbed the immigrant males who came without wives. the clan enfolded the newcomer in a network of immigrants with locally born wives, mestizo (Indo) and Asian (Indonesian) kin alike.
 In the same time the clan eased the adoption of Indies manners for the newcomers."
 Historian Jean Gelman Taylor in The social world of Batavia, European and Eurasian in Dutch Asia.

 The arts and crafts patronized by the Indo elite were usually indigenous e.g. gamelan, batik, various court dances, etc. In their immediate personal habitat, they were closely surrounded by indigenous servants.
 Overall, lifestyle was similar to the indigenous elite.
 Female clothing was often indistinguishable from indigenous fancy dress and many practices were rooted in ancient indigenous court culture.

 In an attempt to mitigate cultural dominance of Indo society, the expatriate aristocrat baron van Imhoff (1705–1750), VOC governor from 1743 to 1750, founded several institutions to cultivate Dutch culture among the native colonial elite.
 His Naval Academy for maritime VOC officers in Batavia was exemplary in its aim to foster western identity.
 Van Imhoff showed how well he understood the strength of the Indo-Europeans' indigenous derived beliefs and manners when he decreed that even the academy's cooks, stewards and servants were to be European.
 Another academy decree strictly stipulated: "There shall be no native tongues spoken in the house."

-Governors also vainly tried to introduce the Dutch language in the VOC operated schools and churches, but Portugis and Malay remained the dominant languages.
+Governors also vainly tried to introduce the Dutch language in the VOC operated schools and churches, but Portuguese and Malay remained the dominant languages.
 Even the highest VOC officials were unable to pass on their own mother tongue to their offspring.
 In general, the VOC had always recognised the tendency of its servants to be absorbed by the hybrid Indo culture and repeatedly issued regulations limiting higher company positions to men born in the Netherlands.